5000K/kingdom-auth/README.md

 [![Go](https://github.com/5000K/kingdom-auth/actions/workflows/go.yml/badge.svg)](https://github.com/5000K/kingdom-auth/actions/workflows/go.yml) [![Docker](https://github.com/5000K/kingdom-auth/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/5000K/kingdom-auth/actions/workflows/docker-publish.yml)

 ## About - a manifesto
 kingdom-auth is a minimal authentication backend written in go (golang).
 It aims to provide the simplest dev-experience possible without sacrificing on user experience or security.
+Selfhosted.
+No lock-in.
+If you can scale postgres, you can scale kingdom-auth.

 The single core mission of kingdom-auth is to provide a seamless, quick to set up and integrate way to authenticate your users.
 It's JWTs are simple to validate in your own services, it's slim typescript library is quickly integrated into your frontend.
 Even for things beyond that: implementing a usable kingdom-auth client consists of implementing three endpoints and doing some basic, scheduled token-refreshing in the background.